dwj2733/110exercise/README.md

-# 110exercise
+# IGME 110 GitHub exercise
-Test directory for the 110 GitHub exercise
+Test directory I created to learn about Git and GitHub for my IGME 110 class